marcomolinaleija/contador/addon/doc/en/readme.md

 2. Version 2.0: Added the ability to reassign keyboard shortcuts and added a new category in NVDA's input gestures for these functions.
 3. Version 2.0.1: Added a feature that allows displaying the copied text in an NVDA message window.
 The initial shortcut for this function is `NVDA+control+E`.
 4. Version 2.0.2.
 The addon has been made translatable, now available in English
 5. version 2.0.3.
-The addon will not run on secure screens.
+The addon will not run on secure screens.
+6. Version 2.0.4: If there is HTML text, for example: `<h1>Hello, this is text in HTML.</h1>` It will display the formatted text in the message window.